-We recommend that you arrive 15 minutes prior to your appointment to allow time to complete some initial paperwork and administration.
+I recommend that you arrive 15 minutes prior to your appointment to allow time to complete some initial paperwork and administration.

 What about subsequent sessions?

 Counselling will cover emotional, psychological and spiritual aspects and may sometimes be distressing and difficult.
 However, your counsellor will endeavour to provide a safe environment for you to work through your concerns.
-Your counsellor may give you relevant tasks or homework in between sessions to help you with your learning process.
-We encourage you to be curious and reflective about the things you are learning and to bring in material that you would like to work through.
+I may give you relevant tasks or homework in between sessions to help you with your learning process.
+I encourage you to be curious and reflective about the things you are learning and to bring in material that you would like to work through.
 This provides us with direction and allows you to make the most out of your sessions.

 How many sessions will I need?

 This varies between individuals, as the process of self-awareness, problem-solving, and change often takes different people different lengths of time to achieve.
 In general, counselling usually requires fewer sessions than in-depth psychotherapy.
 Some may find resolution within a couple of sessions, while others may require a more extended period of time, depending on personal circumstances and what changes they desire to work towards.